Skip to main content

 Frequently Asked Questions

-Zefyr: A Thief's Melody is a platformer game.
+Zefyr: A Thief's Melody is a open world platformer game with fantasy, mystery and anime themes.

 Zefyr: A Thief's Melody is available on PC, Steam Deck, Windows and Xbox.